 There are many different types of Panko in the market.
 This time, I used the most common type which is dry and medium size crumbs.
 I think this is good for home cooking.

 Many tonkatsu restaurants use large and moist panko.
 You can make very fluffy and crispy tonkatsu using them.
 It’s absolutely delicious!
-Although I can buy both moist and dry Panko I prefer using the dry ones at home to avoid absorbing too much oil.
+Although I can buy both moist and dry Panko, I prefer using the dried ones at home to avoid absorbing too much oil.
 On occasion I like to have a cheat day and enjoy the extremely fluffy texture of tonkatsu at a restaurant.

 Fine panko absorbs less oil, but you can’t expect the fluffy texture as much.
 I usually use the fine panko when I make kushikatsu (Japanese cutlets on skewers).

 You can also find low oil absorption or low-carb panko here in Japan.
-So, you can choose any of them depending on your preferences.
+So, you can choose any of them depending on your preference.